Meeting of Minds

 Meeting of Minds is a television series, created by Steve Allen, which aired on PBS from 1977 to 1981.

-The show featured guests who played significant roles in world history.
+The show featured actors playing historical figures, but in a talk-show format.
 Guests would interact with each other and host Steve Allen, discussing philosophy, religion, history, science, and many other topics.

 Origin

 Steve Allen originally created the concept for Meeting of Minds in the late 1950s.
 He intended to broadcast it as a segment of his weekly The Steve Allen Show television program but the show's sponsor, The Chrysler Corporation, raised objections and the segment plans were cancelled.
 Five years later, however, Allen and an acting troupe finally performed the segment on Allen's nightly Westinghouse show.
 Then, in 1971, Allen attempted to revive the concept as part of a syndicated talk series.
 The first episode was a critical success, and the program won three local Emmy awards.
 Allen then personally financed the development of six additional one-hour programs, which were ultimately produced by PBS beginning in 1977.